magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ![React Tutorial](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/react-tut-01.png)

-As you see this is a very basic web application, but it contains very important concepts to be grasped to better understand as `React.js` works and, consequently, how `Reagent` eventually differs from it.
+As you see this is a very basic web application, but it contains very important concepts to be grasped for better understanding `React.js` and, consequently, how `Reagent` eventually is eventually any better to be used.
 Note that the page is composed of the following elements:

 1. An `<h1>` `Comments` element;
 1. A list (i.e. `<div>`) of `Comments`;